aibor/virtrun/README.md

 #### Wrapped mode (default)

-The easiest way to use virtrun is to use itself as init.
+The easiest way to use virtrun is to use the embedded init programs.
 With this, no init binary needs to be provided.
-The downside is, that it can only be used if the target architecture matches the virtrun binary architecture.

 If you have it installed in your PATH, run a go test like this: